archanpatel1425/learn-ai/content/pages/ourMission.md

           Partnerships are key to our mission.
 We welcome organizations, educational institutions, government bodies, and AI enthusiasts to partner with us.
 Whether it's through collaborations in our educational programs, support in our innovation hub, or joining hands for philanthropic initiatives, there's a myriad of ways we can work together to advance AI knowledge and application..
         icon: /assets/images/mission-white3.png

-  - _type: missionCommitmentSection
+  - _bookshop_name: missionCommitmentSection
     title: Our Commitment
     description: >-
       We are dedicated to making AI education available to everyone by fostering innovation with the potential to ethically change the future.

-  - _type: missionContactSection
+  - _bookshop_name: missionContactSection
     title: >-
       Are you ready to play a part in shaping the future of AI?
 If you're interested, we invite you to join our mission.
 Let's turn our shared vision into reality.
     button_text: Contact Us